Gem-induced trisections of compact PL $4$-manifolds

-\begin{definition} {\em An {\it $r$-dipole ($1\le r\le n$) of colors $c_1,\ldots,c_r$} of a $(n+1)$-colored graph $\G$ is a subgraph of $\G$ consisting in two vertices joined by $r$ edges, colored by $c_1,\ldots,c_r$, such that its vertices belong to different connected components of $\G_{\hat c_1\ldots\hat c_r}$.
-An $r$-dipole can be eliminated from $\G$ by deleting the subgraph and welding the remaining hanging edges according to their colors; in this way another $(n+1)$-colored graph $\G^\prime$ is obtained.
-The addition of the dipole to $\G^\prime$ is the inverse operation.} \end{definition}

-The dipole is called {\it proper} if $|K(\G)|$ and $|K(\G^\prime)|$ are (PL) homeomorphic: this happens if and only if at least one of the two connected components of $\G_{\hat c_1\ldots\hat c_r}$ intersecting the dipole represents the $(n-r)$-sphere (\cite[Proposition 5.3]{Gagliardi 1987}).\footnote{Note that, if $\G$ represents a compact $n$-manifold $M$, then all $r$-dipoles are proper, for $1 < r \le n$; in particular, if $M$ has either empty or connected boundary, then all 1-dipoles are proper, too. }

-\begin{definition} {\em An $(n+1)$-colored graph $\G$ representing a compact $n$-manifold with empty or connected boundary is said to be a {\it crystallization} of $M$ if, for each color $c\in\Delta_n$, $\G_{\hat c}$ is connected.} \end{definition}
+\begin{definition} {\em An $(n+1)$-colored graph $\G$ representing a compact $n$-manifold with empty or connected boundary is said to be a {\it crystallization} of $M$ if, for each color $c\in\Delta_n$, $\G_{\hat c}$ is connected. }\end{definition}

-Note that any compact $n$-manifold $M$ with empty or connected boundary admits a crystallization.
-In fact, it is sufficient to consider an arbitrary $(n+1)$-colored graph representing $M$, and then to eliminate all possible (proper) $1$-dipoles.
-Moreover, it is always possible to assume - up to permutation of the color set - that any gem (and, in particular, any crystallization) of such a manifold, has color $n$ as its (unique) possible singular color.
+We recall that any compact $n$-manifold $M$ with empty or connected boundary admits a crystallization.
+In fact, given an arbitrary $(n+1)$-colored graph $\G$ representing $M$, it is always possible to perform a finite sequence of graph moves, called \textit{(proper) dipole moves}, which don't affect the represented manifold and at each step decreases the number of $\hat c$-residues of $\G$ for each $c\in\Delta_4$ (see \cite{Casali-Cristofori-Grasselli}).

-We conclude the Section by recalling how to yield a presentation of the fundamental group of $\widehat M$, directly from any gem $\G$ of $M$.